jmazzuca92/class_3_activity_1_and_2/README.md

 I have taken this course because COVID has really opened my eyes to see how fast the changing landscape that will occur to the retail banking world and I want to further enhance my skill set so I can stay relvant with the fast changing aspect in FinTech.

-Inclusive f this course, I am currently enrolled in a Risk Management course through York University that will compliment skills obtained in our bootcamp.
+Inclusive of this course, I am currently enrolled in a Risk Management course through York University that will compliment skills obtained in our bootcamp.